Aliases for BCKDK Gene

 GeneCards Summary for BCKDK Gene

 BCKDK (Branched Chain Ketoacid Dehydrogenase Kinase) is a Protein Coding gene.
-Diseases associated with BCKDK include branched-chain ketoacid dehydrogenase kinase deficiency and autism-epilepsy syndrome due to branched chain ketoacid dehydrogenase kinase deficiency.
-GO annotations related to this gene include protein serine/threonine kinase activity and [3-methyl-2-oxobutanoate dehydrogenase (acetyl-transferring)] kinase activity.
+Diseases associated with BCKDK include autism-epilepsy syndrome due to branched chain ketoacid dehydrogenase kinase deficiency and branched-chain ketoacid dehydrogenase kinase deficiency.
+Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
+GO annotations related to this gene include protein kinase activity and kinase activity.
 An important paralog of this gene is PDK2.

 UniProtKB/Swiss-Prot for BCKDK Gene